ElMehdiLebbar/SeuleJs/README.md

 #### Example

-🔹 for exemple, we have a group of paragraphs inside a &lt;div&gt and we want to change the background color of the second descendant &lt;p&gt:
+🔹 for exemple, we have a group of paragraphs inside a &lt;div&gt; and we want to change the background color of the second descendant &lt;p&gt;:

 ```html
 <section id="app">